-The words “score study” take me right back to music history at 8 a.m. on Wednesdays (you, too?).
+The phrase score-study takes me right back to music history at 8 a.m. on Wednesdays (you, too?).
 Grout anthology in one hand, class notes in another, marking cadences and phrase structure and German augmented sixth chords.

-First of all, as the director, you won’t be caught off guard when you turn the page and find divisi for the divisi or an abrupt modulation to G-flat Major.
-You’ll also have time to prepare answers for all of Lillian the alto’s questions:
+First of all, as the director, you won’t be caught off-guard when you turn the page and find divisi or an abrupt modulation to G-flat major.

-Like those early morning music history classes, the time you spend getting to know a new anthem and studying the score, looking at the details, sight-reading, singing, playing, predicting, analyzing, and looking for patterns is not just good preparation for teaching - it helps you become a better musician.
+Like those early morning music history classes, the time you spend getting to know a new piece and studying the score, looking at the details, sight-reading, singing, playing, predicting, analyzing, and looking for patterns is not just good preparation for teaching—it helps you become a better musician.

 Let's get started!